 The Tri-Rail Coastal Link Study is a multi-agency partnership sponsored by the Florida Department of Transportation (FDOT), South Florida Regional Transportation Authority (SFRTA), the Metropolitan Planning Organizations (MPO) of Palm Beach, Broward and Miami-Dade Counties and the South Florida and Treasure Coast Regional Planning Councils.
 The study is managed by FDOT following guidelines established by the Federal Transit Administration, Federal Highway Administration and Federal Railroad Administration and recommendations by the U.S. Maritime Administration, U.S. Coast Guard, Federal Aviation Administration and U.S. Environmental Protection Agency and other federal and state environmental agencies.
 Input is being sought from Miami-Dade Transit, Broward County Transit, Palm Tran, and the three county Leagues of Cities.
 The project is being coordinated with local jurisdictions along the FEC corridor.

-Q: What has been done over the last year?
+Q: What has been done over the last few years?

-The planning phase of the project has continued to prepare the necessary technical documentation to facilitate the 2-year Project Development phase which is scheduled to start in spring 2017.
+The planning phase of the project has continued to prepare the necessary technical documentation to facilitate the 2-year Project Development phase which is scheduled to start in 2018.
 The System Master Plan, presented to the public for input in late 2010, represents a long-term vision for the proposed commuter service.
-The Florida Department of Transportation (FDOT) and the project partners have worked closely with Florida East Coast Industries (FECI), and its partners to refine the System Master Plan, develop viable Build Alternatives and identify potential project phases.
-This work includes extensive coordination with the Federal Transit Administration (FTA) on the travel demand/ridership model and with FECI on shared use of the privately owned railroad corridor and the ongoing infrastructure improvement projects by FECI to enhance both freight and passenger rail services.
+The Florida Department of Transportation (FDOT) and the project partners have worked closely with Florida East Coast Industries (FECI), and its partners to refine the System Master Plan and develop viable Build Alternatives and identify potential project phases.
+This work included extensive coordination with the Federal Transit Administration (FTA) on the travel demand/ridership model and with FECI on shared use of the privately owned railroad corridor and the ongoing infrastructure improvement projects by FECI to enhance both freight and passenger rail services.

 Q: When will the Project Development phase begin?

-This is anticipated to begin in spring 2017.
+This is anticipated to begin in 2018.
 Ongoing technical work and coordination is being conducted by the project partners to prepare the technical documentation necessary to request Federal Transit Administration (FTA) approval to enter the Project Development phase.